 Apply heat or cold

 Applying heat or cold to the cheek where you feel discomfort is another way to soothe wisdom tooth pain.
-It is suggested to do it for 15-20 minutes/can wisdom teeth cause headaches.
+It is suggested to do it for 15-20 minutes.

 Also, you must apply it to the outside of the face and not directly on the molar inside the mouth.